 Funds are allocated for vital lifesaving goods and services including food, shelter, medical provisions, water supplies, sanitation and demining.
 Disaster preparedness and risk reduction projects in regions prone to natural catastrophes are also among the life-saving activities financed by the Commission.

 Assistance is channelled impartially to the affected populations, regardless of their race, ethnic group, religion, gender, age, nationality or political affiliation, through operational partners.

-Finn Church Aid (FCA) has a Framework Partnership Agreement with ECHO and has implemented several projects funded by ECHO.
+Finn Church Aid (FCA) has an EU Humanitarian Partnership Certificate and has implemented several projects funded by ECHO.